 Throughout my teens doctors had enthusiastically prescribed me antibiotics, ironically for a health issue that as it turned out not to need them.
 I had antibiotics for glandular fever in my second year at university, again it was an illness that does not respond to antibiotics.
 When I had my three children by cesareans, (I might add that this was not through choice.)
 I was also given routine antibiotics to prevent wound infection.
 Shortly after the birth of my second child I was given another dose for a wound infection, and again after my third child.
 So, I have counted over 12 lots of antibiotics that I remember taking, but if I add in the ones my mother recalls I had as a child, I have probably had nearer to 20 prescriptions.

-Age 24 I had stopped baking completely, and started my own non-baking related business.
-I was busy, working extremely long hours and I ignored my health but by my late twenties I was feeling ill.
+Age 24 I had stopped baking completely.It broke my heart, but I changed direction and started my own non-baking related business.
+I was busy, working extremely long hours and I ignored my health despite feeling ill.
 I was unable to eat so many foods, including bread that I had a list of suspected intolerances that included almost every food you could think of.

 I was desperate for answers.
 I visited nutritionists, doctors, and several total wackos in an effort to find out what was wrong.
+I gained weight and I felt tired al the time.
 I was told I had IBS and leaky gut, that allowed particles of undigested food to enter my blood stream, which then set up an immune response to the proteins.
 The only solution that was offered was to exclude foods that irritated me until I had healed.
 I dutifully excluded the foods that upset me but it was almost impossible and I felt tired, I was bloated, my joints ached, my brain was cloudy and gained weight year on year, despite my best efforts to eat healthily.

 I had long suspected that the daily challenge of eating food that did not make me feel dreadful was due to a compromised gut flora as a direct result of the sustained attack on my own microbiome from the all the antibiotics.